 MSU is also involved in terrestrial sequestration — using soil and forest management techniques to store excess carbon.
 MSU's research involves effectively managing agricultural and forested lands to increase the amount of carbon that can be stored in the soil.

-Dr. Dave Bowen is a Research Professor in the Earth Sciences Department.
+Dave Bowen is a research professor in the Earth Sciences Department.
 He studies the structure and geology of underground reservoirs to determine how much carbon dioxide they might be able to sequester.
 Much of his attention has been focused on Kevin Dome, a geologic formation in north-central Montana that acts as a natural CO2 reservoir.

 Dr. Codd can be reached at 406-994-1944 or email@example.com.

-Robin Gerlach is a Professor in the Chemical and Biological Engineering Department.
-He is affiliated with the Center for Biofilm Engineering (CBE), Energy Research Institute (ERI), Thermal Biology Institute (TBI), and the Montana Institute on Ecosystems (IoE) at MSU.
-Dr. Gerlach's research focuses on the development of microbial biofilm technologies for beneficial purposes, including microbially enhanced carbon sequestration at geologic CO2 injection sites, microbially enhanced coal bed methane production, and phototrophic biotechnology including algal biofuels.
+Robin Gerlach is a professor in Center for Biofilm Engineering (CBE), Energy Research Institute (ERI), Thermal Biology Institute (TBI), and the Montana Institute on Ecosystems (IoE) at MSU.
+His research focuses on the development of microbial biofilm technologies for beneficial purposes, including microbially enhanced carbon sequestration at geologic CO2 injection sites, microbially enhanced coal bed methane production, and phototrophic biotechnology including algal biofuels.

 Berk Knighton is a Research Professor in the Chemistry and Biochemistry Department.
 He has been actively involved in the development and application of chemical ionization mass spectrometry for nearly 20 years.
 That interest continues today and is primarily focused on using drift tube reaction mass spectrometry for the quantification of trace level volatile organic compound (VOC) emissions from a wide variety of natural and anthropogenic sources.